 - 128. The SOPs identify the responsibilities of crew analysts, investigators, crew sergeants and senior sergeants and require that key decisions are 'validated' by supervisors sergeants, senior sergeants or managers.221 That said, the SOPs establish no expectations about timeliness of task completion, follow-up or review nor any guidance about how the SIU should interface with the CVE Unit. - 129.
-Notwithstanding the implementation of the SOPs in June 2018, the impression left by witnesses from the SIU (except SIU Officer A) was that there was not much in the way of formal procedure at the SIU at the time.222 There was no automated reminder system223 to ensure timely completion of tasks or periodic review,224 particularly after T&C Meetings were suspended,225 such that managing individual NSPOI files 'largely fell to the person with primary responsibility for it.'226 It was not easy to divine who had primary responsibility for files.
-According to SIU Officer A, it was a team's Detective Sergeant who was responsible for management of the NSPOIs allocated to her/his team.227 Both SIU Officer E and SIU Officer 23 both Detective Senior Sergeants referred to having management or oversight of
+Notwithstanding the implementation of the SOPs in June 2018, the impression left by witnesses from the SIU (except SIU Officer A) was that there was not much in the way of formal procedure at the SIU at the time.
+There was no automated reminder system to ensure timely completion of tasks or periodic review, after T&C Meetings were suspended, such that managing individual NSPOI files after the person with primary responsibility for it.
+Was not easy to divine who had primary responsibility for files.
+According to SIU Officer A, it was a team's Detective Sergeant who was responsible for management of the NSPOIs allocated to her/his team.
+Both SIU Officer E and SIU Officer 23 both Detective Senior Sergeants referred to having management or oversight of